isomerpages/moe-sengkangpri/_about-us/General Information/Bookshop, School Bus & Other Services.md

 Jeep Sing Fashion
 School uniform and P.E. attire are now available at Jeep Sing Fashion's

-Walk-in purhcase at retail outlet is strictly by Appointment only, please be reminded to book  your time slots via this URL:<br>[https://jeepsinguniform.com/pages/appointment-booking](https://jeepsinguniform.com/pages/appointment-booking)
+Walk-in purchase at retail outlet is strictly by Appointment only, please be reminded to call and arrange with them:

 | Retail Address | Opening Hours | Mode of Payment |
 | -------- | -------- | -------- |